Preface

 Code for this Book

-Because of the way the Swift Package Manager works, I organized all book examples that build libraries as separate GitHub repos so the libraries can be easily used in other book examples as well as your own software projects.
-The separate library GitHub repositories are:
+Because of the way the Swift Package Manager works, I organized all book examples that build libraries as separate directories in the subdirectory source-code in the GitHub repository:

 Author’s Background